Things to know about swollen ankles and swollen feet

 One of the best home remedies for swollen ankles, feet, and toes is to elevate the swollen extremity slightly above the level of the heart.
 This is easily done by having the person lie down face up on a bed or couch, and then place pillows under the heels so the feet and ankles so they are higher than the person's chest.

-Sitting on a plane seat or on the office chair (or for hours at a time anywhere!) may cause lower extremity swelling.
-Periodic leg muscle movement by extension and contraction by simply by occasionally walking will help.
-Some physicians also recommend wearing support hose or compression stockings.
+Sitting on a plane seat or on an office chair (or for hours at a time anywhere!) may cause lower extremity swelling.
+Periodic leg muscle movement by extension and contraction simply by occasionally walking will help.
+Some physicians also recommend wearing support hoses or compression stockings.
 Other suggestions are listed in the prevention section below.

 What are the complications of swollen ankles and swollen feet?